contrast-zone/rewrite.js/README.md

     (hello world)

-`REWRITE` rule definitions may be nested in deeper areas of the whole s-expression, scoping their operation to s-expression parts they belong to. *Rewrite* also supports recursive rule reduction, in which case we have to be careful, and take care of recursion stopping conditions if we don't want to form an infinite loop.
+`REWRITE` rule definitions may be nested in deeper areas of the whole s-expression, scoping their operation to s-expression parts they belong to. *Lissy* also supports recursive rule reduction, in which case we have to be careful, and take care of recursion stopping conditions if we don't want to form an infinite loop.

 ## 2. further examples